 Polar Fitness Test

 The Polar Fitness Test is unique in that it determines your fitness level without you having to do any exercise.
-The test measurement is based on heart rate variability (the changes in your resting heart's beating).
+The test measurement is based on heart rate variability (small changes in your resting heart's beating).

 - purpose: a simple test to calculate cardiovascular fitness level.

 - equipment required: polar heart rate monitor with Fitness Test function.
-Also equipment to measure height and bodyweight.
+Also equipment to measure your height and bodyweight.

 - procedure: In order to calculate your fitness level, you need to enter into your Polar heart rate monitor details of your gender, age, height, body weight and level of physical activity.
 To begin the test, relax in a laying or sitting position.
 Avoid any disturbances such as talking during the test or surrounding noises.
 During the five minutes, the progress is displayed graphically on the monitor.